Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Simulation study

 \subsection{Match quality}

-To investigate the quality of the matchings produced by the implementations, we matched 10,000 randomly generated samples containing 1,000 and 10,000 units.
-The results differ little with the sample size, so we will focus on the samples with 10,000 units here.
-Please see the supplementary materials for results for samples with 1,000 units.
+To investigate the quality of the matched groups, we matched 10,000 randomly generated samples containing 1,000 and 10,000 units.
+The results differ little with the sample size, so the results for samples with 1,000 units are presented in the supplementary materials.
+We also restrict our focus to performance with respect to covariate balance and the behavior of the effect estimator.
+The performance with respect to group structure and aggregated distances is presented in the supplementary materials.